Brandywine Realty Trust (NYSE:BDN) Updates FY 2021 Earnings Guidance

+Brandywine Realty Trust (NYSE:BDN) last released its quarterly earnings data on Sunday, October 24th.
+The real estate investment trust reported $0.01 earnings per share for the quarter, missing the consensus estimate of $0.02 by ($0.01).
+The company had revenue of $120.42 million during the quarter, compared to the consensus estimate of $121.14 million.
+Brandywine Realty Trust had a net margin of 5.43% and a return on equity of 1.50%.
+The business’s revenue was down 4.5% compared to the same quarter last year.
+During the same quarter in the prior year, the firm earned $0.35 EPS.
+Equities research analysts expect that Brandywine Realty Trust will post 1.35 EPS for the current fiscal year.

-Separately, Zacks Investment Research cut Brandywine Realty Trust from a buy rating to a hold rating in a research note on Friday, October 1st.
+Separately, Zacks Investment Research downgraded Brandywine Realty Trust from a hold rating to a sell rating in a research note on Thursday, October 28th.

 Brandywine Realty Trust Company Profile